 Diabetes is a number of diseases that involve problems with the hormone insulin.
 While not everyone with type 2 diabetes is overweight, obesity and lack of physical activity are two of the most common causes of this form of diabetes.
-It is also responsible for nearly 95% of diabetes cases in the United States, according to the CDC.
+It is also responsible for about 90% to 95% of diabetes cases in the United States, according to the CDC.

 This article will give you a better understanding of the causes of type 2 diabetes, what happens in the body when type 2 diabetes occurs, and specific health problems that increase the risk of type 2 diabetes.
 Each section links to more in-depth information on that topic.